anxiousazure/anxiousazure/README.md

 Oh no.

-If it wasn't obvious I really like Outsiders SMP!
-Yeah I got into it several years late but it has me in a deathgrip.
-I live in the maze now.
+If it wasn't obvious I really like Minecraft Youtube, I'm big into escape rooms, ARGs, and Lifesteal right now!

 And!!
-The other current hyperfixation is Lifesteal SMP!
-Also Unstable Universe, I am making my way through it slowly and really really like it so far!
+The other current hyperfixation Unstable Universe, I am making my way through it slowly and really really like it so far (I'm only on the Invis Mafia pls be niceys)!
 Though I've got a ways to go to catch up, heh...
 Also.
 Decayed and Decrepit.
 Oh I love me a good zombie apocalpyse story...
+Also in the MCYT sphere I like Skyblock Kingdoms, POW Creations, aaaand a bunch of other things.
+I branch out into a ton of MCYT stuff.

 I also really really like Subnautica, it's probably one of my favorite games of all time.
 I also log a completely reasonable (it is not at all reasonable) amount of hours in Stardew Valley!